 The best way to avoid selenium toxicity when using supplements is to have your horse’s diet reviewed by a professional equine nutritionist.
-Contact us to take a look at your horse’s nutrition program and we can help you determine what the right inclusion level for this mineral is.
+You can submit your horse’s diet for our equine nutritionists to take a look at your horse’s nutrition program and we can help you determine what the right inclusion level for this mineral is.

 If you believe your horse needs additional selenium, we recommend our Omneity Equine Mineral and Vitamin supplement which is designed to bring the majority of equine diets into balance and provide complete nutritional coverage.